Gabbyton/CEMENTO/docs/_sources/user-guide-pages/drawing-basics.rst.txt

 * **Term matching.**
     Any term and predicate you create will be matched with a term.
 Just make sure to use the right prefix.
 More details :ref:`here <term-matching>`.

+* **Shorthand aliasing.**
+    You can add labels and alt-labels to your term by simply adding them parenthetically.
+For example: ``mds:MyCustomTerm (my label, my alt label)``.
+The first term in the comma-separated series is always the label.
+Any subsequent terms are alt-labels (No language support yet).

 * **Match suppression.**
     If you don't want a term substituted or matched, just add an asterisk to the name (\*).